JoostVanAverbeke/FHIR_BE_LabReportBuilder/README.md

 FHIR Belgium Lab report example project

 # FHIR IHE Laboratory Report
-All information can be find on [https://build.fhir.org/ig/hl7-be/hl7-be-fhir-laboratory-report/](https://build.fhir.org/ig/hl7-be/hl7-be-fhir-laboratory-report/)
+All information can be found on [https://build.fhir.org/ig/hl7-be/hl7-be-fhir-laboratory-report/](https://build.fhir.org/ig/hl7-be/hl7-be-fhir-laboratory-report/)

 # How to validate a laboratory report?
 ## Validator